 Rhythm Prism has organized its Writing Workshops around the principles of creativity and social engagement.
 Our writing books are meant to inspire individual and group participation in workshops and in environments outside the workshop setting.
 We offer a creative journey.

 Reflecting, our first book, had a simple format, one that made writing and engagement possible even for individuals who may have comprised cognitive and physical skills.
-Reflecting became the cornerstone of our company and remains so today.
+Our most recent addition to this line of books is A Book of Memories.
+Available in black and white and in color, this book further simplifies the process of memorializing a life.

 Inspiration has a way of feeding inspiration; writing is richer with ideas and information to give it context.
 This conviction gave rise to Rhythm Prism’s Reading for Fun and Comprehension series.
 Books in this series are filled with vivid photos that illuminate and inform.
 Although intended to be palatable to a young student, the Reading for Fun and Comprehension series also may have value for a more mature, curious audience.